moe-tron/moetron/README.md

 * Implement some kind of style mixing letting you mix seed A's style with seed B.

 **Contribution**
 Feel free to make a PR.
 I'll probably eventually get around to reviewing it.
-There's not any tests currently so please make sure your code is working before you make the PR.
+There's simple unit tests, run them before making a PR.
+If you add any new commands to the cog add unit tests for the new commands as well.
+I'd also recommend testing out the bot yourself before making the PR, I have separate dev moetron I use to do full e2e testing before I commit changes.